suruaino/challenge16/README.md

 - Tailwindcss
 - Vanilla Js

 ### What I learned

 I improved my skills with css flex and grid property and the use of tailwindcss while also putting my js skills to more practice.

 ### Continued development

-I will want to learn and know more about Javascript DOM manipulation.
+I will want to learn and know more about Javascript DOM manipulation, event listeners and conditionals.

 ### Useful resources